-Boris Kagarlitsky is Director of the Institute of Globalization and Social Movements, Moscow.
-He has a Doctorate in Political Science.
+Boris Kagarlitsky, Doctor of Political Science, is Director of the Institute of Globalization and Social Movements (IGSO) in Moscow.

 Resume: Russia will have a chance, if it quits the existing institutions before they crash down to ruin it.
 In that case it will be able to give an example for other countries of the world to follow.
 But that will happen only if Russia’s internal political collapse will occur before the global crash.